samidha17/unity-first-game/README.md

 	* The bombs should look lit
 	* Explosion animation and sound when the ball touches the ground
 - [] The ball keeps moving in the direction of key press, make it decelerate; if you've already added the deceleration then make it decelerate more quickly.
 - [] A buried enemy won't do any harm.
-Very considerate of you to take care of that the user will not have to worry about the enemy, but they LOVE adventure, beleive it.
+Very considerate of you to take care of it in a way that the user will not have to worry about the enemy, but they LOVE adventure, believe it.
 	* <img src = "https://github.com/jbnerd/unity-first-game/blob/master/BouncyTales%2021-06-2017%2010_56_18.png">

 - More shall be coming up soon!!!